micheleangioni/message-board/readme.md

 ## License

-Message Board is distributed under the terms of the Apache 2.0 license.
+Message Board is free software distributed under the terms of the MIT license.

 ## Contacts